More about Data Privacy Regulations

 PDPA is a general law that establishes a baseline of protections that stack on sector or industry specific regulations.
 It aims to balance users' rights with the goals of organizations, provided those goals include reasonable and legitimate data use.
 Additionally, the PDPA includes the creation of a national do not call registry that enables users to opt out of marketing communications.

-NetApp Cloud Compliance leverages cognitive technology to discover, identify and map personal and sensitive data.
-Use Cloud Compliance to maintain visibility into the privacy posture of your cloud data, generate crucial data privacy reports, and easily demonstrate compliance with data privacy regulations such as the GDPR and the CCPA.
+NetApp Cloud Data Sense leverages cognitive technology to discover, identify and map personal and sensitive data.
+Use Cloud Data Sense to maintain visibility into the privacy posture of your cloud data, generate crucial data privacy reports, and easily demonstrate compliance with data privacy regulations such as the GDPR and the CCPA.

 Learn More About Data Privacy Regulations